sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix the bug where your mouse isn't working in the main menu
+# How to Fix mouse isn't working in the main menu bug

 - Open UI.ini with notepad and set `Minimized=1`